Mahmud256/Mahmud256/README.md

 ### Hi there 👋, I'm Mahmudul Hasan Sarkar
 #### Student | Aspiring Software Engineer

-I am currently an IST student pursuing a BSc in Computer Science and Engineering.
+I am currently a student studying B.Sc. in Computer Science and Engineering at IST.
 With 6 months of experience in frontend web development, I have built a strong foundation in efficiently managing websites.
+I work with HTML, CSS, Tailwind CSS, JavaScript, React.js, Firebase, Nodejs and MongoDB, etc.

 In my free time, I enjoy solving programming problems—a hobby that aligns with my ultimate goal of becoming a Software Engineer.

-🔭 I’m currently working on [my personal webpage](https://mahmud256-assignment-9.netlify.app/).

 ### Technologies I Work With